heikkipora/sataako-fi/README.md

 * requests to FMI API go through a task queue which limits concurrency
 * radar frame list is cached internally for one minute before a re-fetch from FMI
-* radar frame images are cached 1) locally for about one hour and 2) by an AWS Cloudfront distribution sitting in front of the Heroku app (at d2ot8aujc2hu2d.cloudfront.net) for 24 hours
+* radar frame images are cached locally for about one hour

 Radar frame post-processing
 ---------------------------
 FMI provides a [WMS](https://en.wikipedia.org/wiki/Web_Map_Service) compliant HTTP API for fetching a composite radar image covering all of Finland.
-To be able to use those images on top of the Mapbox map the following steps are taken:
+To be able to use those images on top of the map the following steps are taken:

 * request a PNG image in [EPSG:3067 projection](http://spatialreference.org/ref/epsg/3067/) which is native for FMI's radar images
 * decode PNG into raw 32bit pixel data